Ayah Pin: Personal life

 Ayah Pin was born as Ariffin Mohammed on 22 June 1941 into a Muslim Malay family in Beris Kubor Besar, Bachok, Kelantan.
-His parents are Mohammed Merah and Saadiah Yaacob, both of whom were menial workers.
+His parents were Mohammed Merah and Saadiah Yaacob, both of whom were menial workers.
 He had a younger brother named Abdul Rahman.

 Ayah Pin was illiterate, attending primary school until Year 2 following his family's financial problems.
 He was also involved in small part-time businesses, eventually working in scrap iron and buffalo trading, and even worked as a sub-contractor.

 Ayah Pin had four wives and 21 children, 11 sons and 10 daughters.
 He also had 83 grandchildren and 34 great-grandchildren.
 His first wife, Che Minah Ramli died in 2012.
 He later married an 18-year-old woman.
 After he remarried, he suffered from a stroke.

 Spiritual career

 In 1953, Ayah Pin became seriously ill and he alleged that an angel [sic] visited him.
 Twenty years later, the angel returned and he began his spiritual career.
 Whether Ayah Pin was the founder is unclear, but during this phase, he may have been a follower of Hassan Yaacob (also known as Anak Rimau), apparently another claimant to divinity.

 After Hassan died, Ayah Pin and his four wives developed the Sky Kingdom teachings.
 Since then, he managed to gather many followers.
 The Sky Kingdom does not believe in a doomsday and Ayah Pin allegedly would become the Prime Minister in the afterlife.

 Around the mid-1980s, the Sky Kingdom commune was formed in Besut.
 Some reports state that the Office of Islamic Affairs declared the group to be deviant at this time.
 In 1995, the Sky Kingdom's signature building projects began, as per divine revelation.
 Two years later, the Terrenganu Local Religious Affairs council (Jawatankuasa Fatwa Majlis Agama Islam dan Adat Melayu Terengganu) issued a fatwa against the group.
-Around this time, four adherents were arrested for renouncing Islam, but they were later freed on grounds that as ex-Muslims, Malaysia's Sharia court no longer enjoys jurisdiction over them.
+Around this time, four adherents were arrested for renouncing Islam, but they were later freed on the grounds that as ex-Muslims, Malaysia's Sharia court no longer enjoys jurisdiction over them.

 In 2001, Ayah Pin renounced Islam.
 The Sharia court accused him of contravening Section 25 of the Enakmen Pentadbiran Hal Ehwal Agama Islam, 1986 (Administration of Islamic Religious Affairs, 1986), stating that his teachings and beliefs were false, deviant, corrupting, and threatening to public peace (membawa ancaman kepada ketenteraman orang awam serta merosakkan akidah).
 He pleaded guilty to the charge of "insulting Islam" (menghina Islam), and was jailed for 11 months and fined RM 2,900.
 The Religious Affairs Office hoped that Ayah Pin's arrest would prevent the Sky Kingdom's growth.
 However, the movement continued to attract new followers, mostly from university students and the Orang Asli.